 If you want to head to the Atlas Mountains, well, you might want to reconsider that.
 This is the time of year that this mountainous region gets the most rain of the year.
 The deserts are still cold at night – no matter how hot they feel in the day.

-Weather in Morocco in May
+Morocco Weather in May

 Part of Morocco’s gradual move into warmer weather, May features pretty warm nationwide average temperatures of 29°C. Coastal places stick to their guns on being cooler than everywhere else (~26°C).